 I know they also have a Carb-conscious version but since I do not fear carbs, I haven’t tried it.
 Recently, I’ve also seen a chocolate muffin mix at my grocery store.
 I’m sure I’ll get around to trying that one.
 For now, using this mix just means I can get a good dose of whole grain and a solid serving or two of protein to start my day.
 (I usually make mine with skim milk and/or yogurt for even more protein.)

 You can use this mix to make cakes, cookies and breads.
 Today, I’m just giving you my top three recipes – the ones I make in regular rotation.
 I have heard that people can’t find it in every part of the country.
-Never fear, Amazon is here!
-(Is there anything that place doesn’t carry?)
-You can buy them right here: Amazon.com
+I know Amazon carries it, so feel free to try there.

 Waffles.
 Need I say more?
 Just the word makes you hungry.
 Note to self: Google where the word Waffle came from…it’s just such a great word…lol.
 For my Vanilla Waffle recipe (see below) I keep a batch of the mix (already mixed and in a measuring cup) in the refrigerator ready to go in the morning.
 If I’ve made a batch of waffles in advance, I just take one out of the freezer and pop it in the toaster.
 Here’s the fun part of making these – I make my waffles as individual waffles using the cutest little waffle maker from DASH (I got mine for under $14) It makes the perfect, little waffle one at a time.
 Don’t be alarmed…it is cooks a waffle really fast.
 It is the perfect portion control tool in my kitchen.
 It heats up fast, it’s small and easy to clean and store.
 I don’t like a lot of “gadgets” and I don’t have a lot of room to store “stuff” but this is the greatest addition to my arsenal of kitchen tools.
 I got a blue one but they come in different colors.
-You can grab one at Amazon.com when you buy your Kodiak mix.
+You can grab one on my Everyday Kitchen Shop.

 I also loves this on Sunday mornings when people are wandering in for breakfast at different times.
 The batter is ready, the little DASH is set up and I can whip up a waffle in two minutes.
 (BTW, I make waffle hash browns in it; use it as a Panini press, and have cooked some Pizza dough in it to make mini pizzas.).
 Look for future recipes using my new “toy”.